George Springer joins LG Home Comfort to support families in need

 • Freestanding

-Freestanding electric fireplaces are stand-alone units you can place anywhere in the home.
+Freestanding electric fireplaces are standalone units that can be placed almost anywhere in the home for added flexibility.

 How to Make Your Fireplace More Efficient?